 3. Look for Varieties Resistant to Disease

-Strawberries are susceptible to a handful of fungal diseases, including: verticillium wilt, botrytis (fruit rot) and red stele (root rot): Ask you local cooperative extension or a good nursery which, if any, are prevalent in your area and choose strawberry varieties that are resistant.
+Strawberries are susceptible to a handful of fungal diseases, including verticillium wilt, botrytis (fruit rot) and red stele (root rot): Ask your local cooperative extension or a good nursery which, if any, are prevalent in your area and choose strawberry varieties that are resistant.

-It’s not a guarantee, but it will give your strawberry bed a better chance than without the resistance.
+It’s not a guarantee your plants won't be affected, but it will give your strawberry bed a better chance than without the resistance.

 If you do learn that your area is prone to a particular disease, make sure you rotate where you plant your strawberries, when you are starting a new bed.
 Avoid re-planting in the same spot, or the spores will build up in the soil.